-Amid the sylvan groves(where once I gazed
+Amid Arcady's sylvan groves(where once I gazed

 Upon such luminous and alabaster grace

-By her beauty drawn and dazed
+By her immortal beauty raptly drawn and dazed

-As she turned,lifting up her elfin face.
+As she turned and gently raised up her elfin face.

-With eager rivulets caressing every curve
+With eager rivulets caressing ev'ry curve

 While capricious Eros' dart smote me deep with love.

-Her glistening charms held me in thrall
+Her glistening charms held so deeply me in thrall

-And I could barely stifle my lovesick call.
+So that I could barely stifle my lovesick call.

-But caution bade me remain hidden
+But caution bade me remain withdrawn and hidden

-Would my fortune dim, unbidden.
+Would my great good fortune diminish , unbidden.

 'Twas then Actaeon's fate rose before me with fright